Current employer: University of Plymouth; Cornwall Partnership Foundation NHS Trust

 Time… there’s not enough!
 In clinical practice there are continuous pressures and demands, both locally and nationally which impact on your time.
 The primary focus is working with patients, optimising their functional independence and facilitating the best outcome for them.
 This means that developing yourself takes a commitment of time outside of work, and often at your own financial expense too.

-Healthcare is 24 hours, 7 days per week, so working weekends and unsociable hours is fundamental as a physiotherapist.
+Healthcare is 24 hours, seven days per week, so working weekends and unsociable hours is fundamental as a physiotherapist.
 Additionally, working full-time and studying for an MSc part time is a massive undertaking.
 I had amazing support from my family, colleagues, and employers which helped me to succeed.
 Having just embarked on my PhD, I am finding that there is even more to do and even less time!

 What is the best, most exciting or fun thing that you have done in your career?

 My current role as a Clinical Doctoral Research Fellow.
 I left school with very uninspiring GCSE grades and never imagined I would ever go to university.
-However, at the age of 29, I went to college to study Access to Science, applied to Plymouth University to study the BSc (Hons) Physiotherapy, and here I am today: a specialist physiotherapist in stroke rehabilitation studying for a PhD!
+However, at the age of 29, I went to college to study Access to Science, applied to the University of Plymouth to study the BSc (Hons) Physiotherapy, and here I am today: a specialist physiotherapist in stroke rehabilitation studying for a PhD!

 Imagine you were about to start university again - with the benefit of hindsight - what would you now tell yourself to have done differently?